ReadyLab-UToronto/MUCAD-CLF/README.md

 1. Use the interactive Jupyter notebook version shared in Google Colaboratory through [this link](https://colab.research.google.com/drive/1-g6d7WVfgTI_sNKi2jvCz2_OtfWF7Ffd?usp=sharing).
 **(Recommended for users with no/little programming experience)**
-2. Download or clone this repository to a local Python IDE for more flexible use and edit.
+2. Download or clone this repository to a local Python IDE for more flexible use and edits.

 Structure of this repository:
 * `action_classification` contains the two action classification methods that each organize actions in six different categories